shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

         ExpectedPeriod: 0.4
 ```

-> Set _CombinePossibleSyllableSequence_ true where you want to combine possible syllable sequences. _SyllableStartDifference_ and _SyllableHertzGap_ define the latitude to the combining of events into sequences.  _SyllableStartDifference_ defines the maximum allowed time difference (in seconds) between the starts of two consecutive events. _SyllableHertzGap_ defines the maximum allowed frequency difference (in Hertz) between the minimum frequencies of two consecutive events.
+> Set _CombinePossibleSyllableSequence_ true where you want to combine possible syllable sequences.
+A typical example is a sequence of chirps in a honeyeater call. _SyllableStartDifference_ and _SyllableHertzGap_ set the allowed latitude when combining events into sequences.  _SyllableStartDifference_ sets the maximum allowed time difference (in seconds) between the starts of two events. _SyllableHertzGap_ sets the maximum allowed frequency difference (in Hertz) between the minimum frequencies of two events.

-> Once you have combined possible sequences, set _FilterSyllableSequence_ true if you want to filter (remove) sequences that do not fall within the constraints defined by _SyllableMaxCount_ and _ExpectedPeriod_. _SyllableMaxCount_ sets an upper limit of the number of events that are combined to form a sequence and _ExpectedPeriod_ sets a limit on the average period (in seconds) of the combined events.
+> Once you have combined possible sequences, you may wish to remove sequences that do not satisfy the parameters for your target call.
+Set _FilterSyllableSequence_ true if you want to filter (remove) sequences that do not fall within the constraints defined by _SyllableMaxCount_ and _ExpectedPeriod_. _SyllableMaxCount_ sets an upper limit of the number of events that are combined to form a sequence and _ExpectedPeriod_ sets a limit on the average period (in seconds) of the combined events.

 > **_TODO_** a description of how to set _ExpectedPeriod_ and how it works